-Fig. 21.
-The $r_I - H\alpha$ vs $r_I - i$ two-colour diagram for variable sources.
-The stars in the upper panel are coloured according to the logarithm of the distance from GAIA DR2 (Bailer-Jones et al. 2018).
-The solid red line is the unreddened main sequence, while the dashed red line is the reddening line for an A2V star up to $A_V=10$.
+Fig. 21. $r_I - \mathrm{H}\alpha$ vs. $r_I - i$ two-colour diagram for variable sources.
+The stars in the upper panel are coloured according to the logarithm of the distance from Gaia DR2 (Bailer-Jones et al. 2018).
+The solid red line is the unreddened MS, while the dashed red line is the reddening line for an A2V star up to $A_V = 10$ .
 The blue line is the unreddened sequence for the giants.
-The lower panel is a density plot of the stars identified as variables.
-Evidently the great majority are located in the main stellar locus at $r_I - i \leq 1$.
-The other notable feature is the 'island' of relatively extreme red giants beginning at $r_I - i \sim 2.5$.
+Lower panel: density plot of the stars identified as variables.
+Evidently, the great majority are located in the main stellar locus at $r_I - i \lesssim 1$ .
+The other notable feature is the "island" of relatively extreme red giants beginning at $r_I - i \sim 2.5$ .

-data points are coloured according to the logarithm of the distance in parsecs.
-Nearer-by stars are predominantly at $r_I - i < 2$ and show $H\alpha$ in emission.
-A lot of these sources are likely to be young stellar objects (YSOs), while the closest of all (coloured deep blue in the figure) will be active M dwarfs.
+(coloured deep blue in the figure) will be active M dwarfs.
 The furthest stars, at distances of a few kiloparsecs, are mostly found at $2 < r_I - i < 3$ (the darkest brown points in the upper panel of Fig. 21).
 It is likely these are giants in sightlines with relatively little interstellar extinction.
 Stars that are redder than $r_I - i > 3$ seem to be a bit closer, suggesting that these extreme red colours are associated with more circumstellar or interstellar reddening.

 Sources falling below the red-dashed reddening line for an A2V star in the plot often present problems in their measurements due to either unflagged bad pixels or large background variations created by bright neighbours or nebulosity.
-Hence, many in this modest group of ~ 500 sources are likely to be interlopers.
-But not all: for example, some of the reddest in this domain may be genuine carbon stars (see Section 6.3 in Drew et al. 2005).
-The lower panel of figure 21 confirms that they all sit in a part of the colour-colour plane that is very thinly populated.
-This is also true of the stars lying above the unreddened main sequence.
-Indeed, the number of stars in common between the 'variable' and 'emitter' categories is 1219.
-YSOs will dominate this group.
-Finally, we note that 21 variables have $r - H\alpha > 2.7$ of them are classified in SIMBAD as YSOs, 3 as symbiotics and 2 as PN.
+Accordingly, many in this modest group of approximately 500 sources are likely to be interlopers, but not all: for example, some of the reddest in this domain may be genuine carbon stars (see Sect.
+6.3 in Drew et al. 2005).
+The lower panel of Fig. 21 confirms that all these objects sit in a part of the colour-colour plane that is very thinly populated.
+This is also true of the stars lying above the unreddened MS. Indeed, the number of stars in common between the "variable" and "emitter" categories is 1219; YSOs will dominate this group.
+Finally, we note that 21 variables have $r - H\alpha > 2$ , and that 7 of them are classified in SIMBAD as YSOs, 3 as symbiotic stars and 2 as PNe.